 consider my groaning.

 Give attention to the sound of my cry,

 for to you do I pray.

-David is expressing both an attitude of heart and petition-he groans and he cries out.
+David is expressing an attitude of heart as well as a petition.
+He groans and he cries out.
 Notice that David calls the Lord “my King and my God.”
 David rightfully acknowledges his own dependence and submission as he calls upon Yahweh.
 Certainly David is facing threats from those who are less than reputable.
 He speaks of these opponents as “bloodthirsty and deceitful men.”
 What is the essence of David’s prayer?
 We find it in verse eight.

 Lead me, O Lord, in your righteousness

 David the leader prays to be led.
 He prays for God’s righteousness to prevail and for straight paths.
 David is crying our for clarity and for vindication.
 He looks not to his own resources but to God alone.

 When we as leaders are faced with half-truths and deceptive practices we must also rely upon the One who controls it all.

 When we may be tempted to grab control and retaliate we must lean on the One who deeply understands and is able to act on our behalf.

 David concludes this Psalm by pointing to God’s protection and blessing.
 David the king places his trust in the King of Kings.
 This is a leader’s prayer.